 How to Store Stir Fry Sauce

-As prepared, this sauce is on the very slightly sweet side.
+As prepared, this sauce is tangy, tart, and on the very slightly sweet side.
 It’s terrific as a base for customization, and because it isn’t spicy, my kids LOVE it!
 The flavor is intense, since it’s not watered down with chicken broth, while coconut aminos keeps in on the less salty side.

 - Make it Vegan: use maple syrup or agave nectar in place of honey.
 It’s terrific with stir fry noodles or tofu in place of chicken or beef.

-How to Use This Stir Fry Sauce
+How to Make A Simple Stir Fry

-All Purpose Stir Fry SaucePrint Recipe Rate this Recipe Pin Recipe
+5-Minute Healthy Stir Fry SaucePrint Recipe Rate this Recipe Pin Recipe

 - Small Lidded Jar